LenaRubeni/starbucks_capstone/README.md

 How can we predict the effectivenes of an offer for a certain user?

+For answering the last question I am using a Random Forest Classifier with some evaluation metrics:

+- accuracy
+- precision
+- recall
+- f1-score

+Accuracy measures how well the predicted measure fits to the actual value.
+It measures the number of correct predictions made by a model in relation to the total number of predictions made.
+For our project here, this is a really good metric.
+Nonetheless, other evaluation metrics are also of interest.
+The precision measures the accuracy of positive labeled predictions.
+This is also of interest for this project since we want to have a precise model in order to save money and time.

+The recall measures the true positives divided by all predictions.
+The f1-score measures how many positive cases of all the model has found.
+This is also really helpful since we want as many people as possible interacting with the offer they received.
+In fact, the f1-score is something in between precision and recall.

 ## Results

 From the dataset I generated the following insights: